LoginRadius/engineering-portal/content/blog/self-hosted-mongo/index.md

 ---
-title: "Self-Hosted MongoDB — Part I"
+title: "Self-Hosted MongoDB"
-date: "2020-06-27"
+date: "2020-06-30T12:00:00"
 coverImage: "cover.jpeg"
 author: "Chinmaya Pati"
 tags: ["MongoDB", "Mongo", "AWS", "Atlas"]
 ---

-You’re probably hosting your MongoDB on a reliable cloud service provider say [Atlas](cloud.mongodb.com) for instance because you really want to focus on your idea and delegate all the subtle key management areas such as networking, storage, access, etc.
+You’re probably hosting your MongoDB on a reliable cloud service provider say [Atlas](https://cloud.mongodb.com) for instance because you really want to focus on your idea and delegate all the subtle key management areas such as networking, storage, access, etc.

 It all looks good initially until your small idea starts turning into a business and the cost starts skyrocketing.
 Even if that is not the case, this post will still give you a general overview of the technical complexities involved (and bucks saved!) if you were to migrate to a self-hosted solution.